mekorhabracha/mekorhabracha.github.io/contribute/kiddush.md

 ---
+title: Sponsor Kiddush
 layout: default
-area: joinus
+area: contribute
 ---

-# Sponsor Kiddush

 Sponsoring kiddush is a wonderful way to honor or remember friends and family, as well as to commemorate life cycle events.